 Because of the wide range of activities involved in weatherizing a house, ensuring crew health and safety requires a broad knowledge of the appropriate safety requirements.
-Some of these requirements include, but are not limited to: respirator protection, techniques for safely lifting heavy objects, electrical equipment safety, ladder safety, and general worker protection.
+Some of these requirements include but are not limited to respirator protection, techniques for safely lifting heavy objects, electrical equipment safety, ladder safety, and general worker protection.
 OSHA standards should be consulted for further details.

-Local agencies and contractors must adhere to all federal, state, and local worker safety regulations (e.g., OSHA, KDHE).
+Local agencies and contractors must adhere to all federal, state, and local worker safety regulations (e.g., OSHA, KDHE), and attend an authorized OSHA 10-hour Occupational Safety and Health Administration Outreach Training program, leading to receipt of a Department of Labor (DOL)/OSHA 10 card.
 Costs for subrecipients to comply with safety requirements may be charged to program support as tools and equipment.